tjnuzhangbo/deeplabv3-mobilenetv2-eca/README.md

 - **Public dataset (processed derivative)**:
   - Training: 80%
   - Validation: 20%
-  Users can reproduce the exact splits by running `scripts/split_public_dataset.py` with `seed=42`.

 - **Private/internal dataset**:
   - Training: 80%
   - Validation: 20%
-  Used independently; exact split details are not publicly available due to privacy restrictions.

 ### 3️⃣ Training / 模型训练